Is trekking for me?

 How long do treks last?

 The length of the treks varies.
-Check each package for the detailed itinerary.
-Typically, the span from 2-4 weeks.
+Check each package for a detailed itinerary.
+Typically, the span is from 2-4 weeks.

 How long do we spend walking each day?

 The walking distance ranges from 5-15 kilometers depending upon the altitude and difficulty of the trail.